 Skilling Australians Fund Levy

-From March 2018, employers sponsoring foreign workers on a TSS visa will be required to pay a Skilling Australians Fund Levy which will replace the current Training Benchmark arrangements which apply to the 457 visa program.
+Eemployers sponsoring foreign workers on a TSS visa will be required to pay a Skilling Australians Fund Levy (SAFL) which will replace the current Training Benchmark arrangements which apply to the 457 visa program.
+At this time the SAFL has not yet been implemented.
 The amounts payable will be different for small and large businesses:

 Small Businesses (under $10 million annual turnover)